shionhonda/hippocampus-garden/content/blog/navbar/index.md

   export default StyledHeader
 ```

-I put the backgruond image in `content/assets/`.
+I put the background image in `content/assets/`.

 That's it!
 The full code is [here](https://github.com/shionhonda/hippocampus-garden)